OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

         default:

-        <p>filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).
+        <p class=jekyll-theme-minimal scene-class-attr-comment">filename that points to a texture .exr or .tx file (must be mip-mapped and tiled with maketx).
 If filename contains '<UDIM>', udim index substitution is performed on filename.
 In the UDIM case, 'scale', 'offset', and 'wrap around' are ignored.</p>

     <h3>texture_coordinates</h3>